Call4Cloud | MMP-C | Autopilot | Device Preparation

 Once I installed that beautiful tool from some stranger called Niehaus, I created the same CSP I got from another great tool!
 The syncml tool!

-With the <syncbody> in good shape, I made sure I opened a new PowerShell session with the -MTA parameters
+With the <syncbody> in good shape, I opened a new PowerShell session, but this time with the -MTA parameters.

 Before we continue, we also need to make sure we are going to target the existing Intune enrollment type and not the local_management enrollment.
 Otherwise the localmdm enrollment will get a linkedenrollment!